Arthfael/proteoCraft/README.txt

  - diaNN
  - FragPipe (using "reasonable" search parameters...
 FragPipe is very flexible) There is burgeoning support for:
- - Proteome Discoverer (conversion function exists but integration with analysis scripts deprecated)
+ - Proteome Discoverer: A conversion function exists but integration with the analysis scripts is currently deprecated.
- - Skyline (new basic conversion function in the works, probably needs fuller development and integration with the scripts but for now allows to deal with .tsv/.csv exports assuming a core of columns were exported)
+ - Skyline: A basic conversion function exists and is usable with the Histones script.
+It probably needs fuller development and integration with the scripts but for now allows to deal with .tsv/.csv exports assuming a set of core columns were exported.
+ - alphaDIA: A basic conversion function exists but is not integrated with the analysis scripts - for this parsing of the alphaDIA log would need to be introduced.

 Depending on search parameters you may encounter unexpected situations, as we have not tested every possible situation but only ones occurring in our facility.
 It is likely that some options in some software will break the conversion functions, especially for the more versatile engines such as FragPipe.
 If that happens, get in touch and we will add support asap.
-We would like to add Spectronaut/Peaks/AlphaPept support too eventually.
+We would like to add Spectronaut/Peaks/alphaDIA/SAGE support too eventually...

 ### Environment and requisites
-This is meant to run through RStudio in Windows and will probably not work without significant edits on Linux/Unix.
+This is meant to run through RStudio in Windows and will probably not work without significant edits on Linux/Unix... though here and there some work has been done towards achieving that goal.
-This is because the scripts will sometimes:
+This limitation is because the scripts will sometimes:
- - use R code which is Windows-specific, e.g. makes assumptions about the type of UI/GUI available.
+ - use R code which is Windows-specific, e.g. makes assumptions about the type of (G)UI available.
  - build and run windows command line or powershell-specific commands.
 Run this ideally on a multi-core PC optimized for data analysis with a lot of memory.
 Many steps are parallelized.
-We run tests on a Windows Server PC with 56 vCPUs and 128 GB RAM.
+We run this on a Windows Server PC with 56 vCPUs and 128 GB RAM.

 In addition to R and RStudio, for a smoother experience you should also install:
+ - Python: some python scripts are run here and there.
- - ScanHeadsMan (run by MatMet_LCMS, extracts methods from Thermo raw files)
+ - ScanHeadsMan (run by MatMet_LCMS for extracting methods from Thermo raw files)
- - Cytoscape (for ClueGO GO-terms enrichment analysis and network visualisation)
+ - Cytoscape (for ClueGO GO-terms enrichment analysis and STRINGdb networks visualisation)
  - Word or any software which can open .docx files (to check the Materials and Methods template text)
  - Excel or any software which can open .xlsx files (to check the final Report file)
  - Optional: a web browser for opening interactive plots (.html files)